cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

 When navigating from one site to another, say from `https://www.cshelton.co.uk/` to `https://github.com/`, the browser sends a Referer request header which can provide some basic information about where the request originated from.
 How much information is sent in this header can be configured through the origin's Referrer Policy response header.

-There are a variety of directives to choose from, ranging from `no-referrer`, which sends no information, to `unsafe-url`, which always sends the sends the origin, path and query string, and as indicated in the name, is not recommended for use.
+There are a variety of directives to choose from, ranging from `no-referrer`, which sends no information, to `unsafe-url`, which always sends the origin, path and query string, and as indicated in the name, is not recommended for use.

 ## Resolution